wantMoreSleep/RakyatConsensus/Features.md

-* Able to trace back all the funds related to a contract (loan?) which later confirmed to be a part of corruption, without compromising privacy (invisible punishment? or not?)
+* Able to trace back all the funds related to a contract (loan?) which later confirmed to be a part of corruption, without compromising privacy (invisible punishment? or not?).
+Return all participating funds back to the investor, like nothing happened before, any gap should be filled by the crime committer.